gooddata/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 }
 ```

-If you want to change props of an already mounted component, you can call the render function again rather than modifying the `reactElement` created by the `React.createElement()` call.
+If you want to change props of an already mounted component, you can call the render function again rather than modify the `reactElement` created by the `React.createElement()` call.

-* A function or functions that unmount mounted React components to prevent memory leaks:
+* A function or functions that unmount(s) mounted React components to prevent memory leaks:

 ```javascript
 var unmountAll = function() {